The rubato story, Chopin – Nocturne in E minor.

 When depicting the musician as the artist who plays with passion and expression, tempo rubato is an important issue.
 And a difficult one for sure.
 Because , in its very essence, it can only be an individual, personal way of playing.
 Which makes it difficult to judge.

-Describing rubato as a way of playing where one deviates from the basic tempo makes it almost sounds like playing wrong, not keeping the tempo.
+Describing rubato as a way of playing where one deviates from the basic tempo makes it almost sound like playing wrongly, not keeping the tempo.
 But then that’s what it actually is: to free yourself from the strictly metronomic tempo, slow down or accelerate a bit or even insert a small pause.

 So, why then is a pianist praised for playing such a beautiful rubato?
 And why are we appalled when someone plays “far too much rubato”?

 What does rubato do with the music?
 Why do we do it?

 In my opinion it’s simply a way of telling the story.
 Compare it with giving a speech or a lecture: you want to take people by the hand and guide them to the word or sentence that you think the most important to convey.
 How do you do that?
 You can of course use dynamics, raise your voice or whisper.
 But you may also regulate the speed at which you arrive at the point you want to make.
 Speed up to get attention or slow down to rise expectations.
 Or hold your breath for just a second before “le moment supreme”.

 The latter makes me think of one of Arthur Schnabel’s famous quotes: “The notes I handle no better than many pianists.
 But the pauses between the notes – ah, that is where the art resides.”

 Though tempo rubato is not exclusively used in music from the Romantic Period it seemed obvious to me to record something from Chopin: